voxpupuli/pypuppetdb/docs/index.rst

 pypuppetdb
 ==========

-**pypuppetdb** is a thin wrapper around the REST API providing some convenience functions and objects to request and hold data from PuppetDB.
+**pypuppetdb** is a wrapper around the PuppetDB REST API providing some convenience functions and objects.

 .. toctree::
    :maxdepth: 2

-   user
    connecting
+   basics
+   advanced_queries
    developer

 Indices and tables